 The industry is diversifying, with books being sold in supermarkets and discount stores, through book clubs, mail order and online.
 These may also be sources of employment, with online selling a particular growth area.

-Up-to-date information about bookshop groups and the book market is available from The Booksellers Association (BA).
+Up-to-date information about bookshop groups and the book market is available from the BA.

 Look for job vacancies at: